szattila98/veryrezsi/DEV.md

 ## Starting mailhog

 - Mailhog may be needed for some functionalities (registration), although if not present it only causes error messages in the log.
-- Run it locally or by adding `mailhog` to the end of your `docker-compose up -d` command.
+- Run it locally or by adding `smtp` to the end of your `docker-compose up -d` command.

 ## Running server